bell-kevin/FourFunctionCalcUpdatedProject/README.md

 Run the tests and take a screenshot of the successful results.

-Submission: table of test cases with new tests for doubles, screenshots of the successful run, and the root folder for the project.
+Submission: table of test cases with new tests for doubles, screenshots of the successful run, and the root folder for the project

 == We're Using GitHub Under Protest ==